 Outram Park MRT is your gateway to one of the most charming neighbourhoods in Singapore.
 From the MRT station, make your way to Duxton Hill, where great coffee awaits.

 Start the day at Drury Lane Café, and order their specialty of eggs benedict with grilled prawns, topped with salted egg yolk sauce for a local twist.
-There’s also Selfish Gene Café, for simple comfort food (think eggs and sandwiches) in a no-frills, welcoming setting.

 For all-day breakfasts, salads, pastas, and a cuppa or two, head to Group Therapy—this homely café is located on the second floor of a shophouse and brims with rustic charm.
 Be sure to save space for dessert—the folks here whip up a mean buttermilk waffle.